 8. Leverage analytics to identify usage and gaps, and build a content strategy

 Once your site search is up and running, don’t just let it sit there!
-Site search is a cornucopia of insight – about your audience, what brings them to your website, and what they might be searching for but aren’t finding.
+Site search is a cornucopia of insight — about who your audience is, what brings them to your website, and what they might be searching for but aren’t finding.
 With analytics, gain a deeper understanding of what makes your digital experience successful.
+Coveo’s search console tracks user behavior and helps identify opportunities to refine your content strategy.

 Search analytics can give you insights into the following: